Clozure/dpf/README.md

 # Picture Window
 Picture Window is a standalone OS X application written in Clozure CL.
-It has been available on Mac App Store in the past, but is currently not on sale there.
+It has been available on the Mac App Store in the past, but is currently not on sale there.

 ## Marketing Description